Timag/addinmanager/inst/extdata/raddins.md

-Document This|Auto-generate Roxygen skeletons for functions and data|mdlincoln/docthis Hist Add-In|Interactively create histograms with ggplot2 and obtain the R Code|Stan125/limoaddin Graphical Unit Testing| Visual regression testing and graphical diffing with testthat |lionel-/vdiffr
+Document This|Auto-generate Roxygen skeletons for functions and data|mdlincoln/docthis Hist Add-In|Interactively create histograms with ggplot2 and obtain the R Code|Stan125/limoaddin Graphical Unit Testing| Visual regression testing and graphical diffing with testthat |lionel-/vdiffr imageclipr| Copy and paste images from clipboard to Rmarkdown .Rmd files |imageclipr